From Access To Inclusion, An Arts and Culture Summit

 Arts & Disability Ireland are delighted to collaborate with The John F. Kennedy Center for the Performing Arts Office of VSA and Accessibility, Washington, D.C. to deliver this inaugural European Summit.
-From Access to Inclusion 2020 is modeled on The Kennedy Center’s conference, Leadership Exchange in Arts and Disability (LEAD®), the largest annual convening of access professionals and advocates in North America.
+From Access to Inclusion is modelled on The Kennedy Center’s conference, Leadership Exchange in Arts and Disability (LEAD®), the largest annual convening of access professionals and advocates in North America.

-Arts & Disability Ireland would like to thank The John F. Kennedy Center for the Performing Arts Office of VSA and Accessibility for their support and guidance throughout the development and delivery of this ambitious four day event.
+Arts & Disability Ireland would like to thank The John F. Kennedy Center for the Performing Arts Office of VSA and Accessibility for their support and guidance throughout the development and delivery of this ambitious event.